4.7

 Restaurant

-🍽 In addition to your concert, you can make a reservation for dinner at the Ile-de-France restaurant, with a meal prepared by renowned chefs Derek Dammann and Liam Hopkins.
-Prix Fixe (starter-main dessert) option available with your ticket purchase, or book here.
+🍽 In addition to your concert, you can make a dinner reservation at the Ile-de-France restaurant, with a meal prepared by the renowned chefs Derek Dammann and Liam Hopkins.
+Prix Fixe (starter-main-dessert) option available with your ticket purchase, or book here.

-On the first and third Tuesdays of each month at 5 PM for one hour, we invite the public to enjoy a glass during concerts, meet the artists, and book at the 9e Île-de-France restaurant for post-concert dinner.
+On the first and third Tuesday of each month at 5 PM for one hour, we invite you to enjoy a drink during the concerts, meet the artists, and book the 9e Île-de-France restaurant for post-concert dinner.

 Press reviews

-💬 Toronto Star ⭐⭐⭐⭐⭐ James Campbell is “the most eminent clarinetist and wind soloist in Canada.”
+💬 Toronto Star ⭐⭐⭐⭐⭐ Campbell is “Canada’s foremost clarinetist and wind soloist.”

-💬 The WholeNote ⭐⭐⭐⭐⭐ Cameron Crozman is “simply one of the best young cellists currently active.”
+💬 The WholeNote ⭐⭐⭐⭐⭐ Crozman is “quite simply one of the best young cellists around.”

 👤 Age requirement: 8+.
 Children under 16 must be accompanied by an adult